 \subsection{Datasets and implementations}

-We conduct experiments on the following three major benchmarks to evaluate the effectiveness of our proposed DiVE.
+We conduct experiments on three major benchmarks to evaluate the effectiveness of our proposed DiVE.

-\textbf{CIFAR-100-LT.} The long-tailed version CIFAR-100~\cite{cui2019classbalance} follows an exponential decay in samples sizes across different classes with various imbalance factor $\beta$. we use $\beta = 10, 50,100$ in our experiments.
+\textbf{CIFAR-100-LT.} These long-tailed versions of CIFAR-100~\cite{cui2019classbalance} follow an exponential decay in sample sizes across different classes with various imbalance factor $\beta$. we use $\beta = 10, 50,100$ in our experiments.
 ResNet-32~\cite{he2016deep} is used as the backbone network.
 We use the same training recipe as ~\cite{zhou2020BBN} with standard CIFAR data augmentation.